iMarv/rs-minecraft-exporter/README.md

 rs-minecraft-exporter /opt/server/world
 ```

+### Changing IP to listen to

+If you only want to expose metrics inside a private network or similar, you can change the ip the webserver is listening on.
+This can be done by setting the environment variable `HOST_IP` to the desired ip.

+If not set, the server will default to `0.0.0.0`.

 ### Log Level

 You can adjust the log level by appending any of the following strings as an argument to either the docker command or the binary.